Sugar has attracted a lot of attention recently, particularly with the introduction of the long-awaited sugar tax.

 Sugar swap #3: cola for soda water and fruit

-Cola by its different names is probably one of the most popular and notoriously sugar-filled drinks.
-You may have seen first-hand how it dissolves teeth, or doubles as a toilet cleaner.
+You may have seen first-hand how cola can dissolve teeth or double as a toilet cleaner.
 One single can of cola contains about 35g of sugar – that’s the equivalent of 12 sugar cubes!
-There’s a good reason why soft drinks are the focus of Jamie Oliver’s campaign against sugar.
-So, if you can make one single change to your diet, cutting out soft drinks is a great place to start.
+If you make just one change to your diet, cutting out soft drinks is a great place to start.

 A refreshingly fizzy alternative to cola and other high-sugar soft drinks is soda water with fresh fruit.
 Soda water contains no sugar, so you’ll be in control of how much sugar your drink contains.
-Try adding a squeeze of fresh lime or a few strawberries and your drink will still contain less than 2g of sugar.
+Add a squeeze of fresh lime or a slice of melon and your drink will still contain less than 2g of sugar.

 Sugar saving: 33g